 Choose a facial wash that has salicylic acid or benzoyl peroxide.
 It is a good way to prevent blackheads and whiteheads on a daily basis.
-You may also go for toners that has salicylic acid or benzoyl peroxide to make sure that the active ingredient sits on your skin longer for it to be able to do its work.
+You may also go for toners that have salicylic acid or benzoyl peroxide to make sure that the active ingredient sits on your skin longer for it to be able to do its work.

 How to Eradicate Blackheads for Good

-You may hear professionals discouraging you from pricking your own skin and this is not without reason.
+You may hear professionals discouraging you from picking your own skin and this is not without reason.
 Most cases, you end up infecting the pore because of unhygienic practice, leading to a more serious condition.

 Some people manage to remove the blackheads but did not follow up with an antibacterial solution to kill the bacteria from deep in the pore.
-This results to more trouble, scarring, and infection.
+This results in more trouble, scarring, and infection.
 So, if you have no idea how to do it properly, do your own research before taking matters into your own hands or go see a professional.

 Dermatologists and licensed estheticians can perform extractions to remove blackheads for you.
 It can be costly but removing these pesky black dots is oddly satisfying.
 If you are really itching to remove the blackheads, consider doing the following:

 Wash your face with a gentle foaming facial wash.

 If available, wear a pair of latex gloves to prevent the natural oil from your hands from transferring to your face.

 To open the pores, use a facial steamer (if available) or apply a warm compress to the skin.
 A hot towel should be good to open up your pores.
 Be careful not to burn your skin!